GreyGuoweiChen/VirHost/README.md

     git clone https://github.com/GreyGuoweiChen/VirHost.git
     cd VirHost

-    # create the environment and install the dependencies using conda or mamba
+    # Create the environment and install the dependencies using conda or mamba
     mamba env create -f environment.yml

-    # activate the environment
+    # Activate the environment
     conda activate rnavirhost

-    # distribute RNAVirHost to your conda environment
+    # Distribute RNAVirHost to your conda environment
     pip install .

-    # you may check the installation by calling:
+    # You can check the installation by calling:
     conda list rnavirhost
     ```

-3) (Alternative) You could install it by `pip` to avoid all the dependencies, but may fail.
+3) (Alternative) You could install it using `pip` to avoid all the dependencies, but may fail.
    ```
    pip install rnavirhost
    ```